flobath/glados/docs/language-doc/docs/introduction.md

 }
 ```

-As you can see from this example, FunChill is very similar to modern C-like programming languages so it should be simple to learn both for beginners or experienced developpers.
+As you can see from this example, FunChill is very similar to modern C-like programming languages so it should be simple to learn both for beginners or experienced developers.

 Some key features in this code snippet are: